Call of Duty: Modern Warfare 2: Awards

 Modern Warfare 2 received awards from various gaming sites and publications, it gained high praise from some video game magazines.
 At the 2009 Spike Video Game Awards, Modern Warfare 2 received the Best Shooter and Best Multiplayer awards.
 Both GameSpy and GameTrailers gave the game the Best Overall Game of 2009 award and received from GameTrailers six awards overall.
 GameSpot and Metacritic, both gave it the Best Xbox 360 Game award, and from GameTrailers received the game the Best Multiplayer award including the Best First-Person Shooter award.
 At the 6th British Academy Games Awards, it won the GAME Award which was selected via a public vote.

-Controversies

-Various portions of the campaign have caused some controversy, including the depiction of a massacre carried out in a Russian airport, in the mission "No Russian", the fourth mission in the game.
-This mission can be skipped entirely before the player begins the single-player campaign.

-Anders Behring Breivik claimed in his manifesto that he used the game for training to prepare for the 2011 Norway attacks.
-Coop Norge, a chain of retail stores in Norway, removed the game from its shelves as a result of this attack.

-A YouTube user claimed that two paintings in the multiplayer map Favela offended Muslims.
-Activision removed the controversial paintings and apologized for its offense to Muslims.
-The amended Favela map was added back into the Xbox 360 and PS3 versions of the game, however was permanently taken out of the PC version.

-Technical problems

-After the successful hack on the PlayStation 3 in January 2011, some Modern Warfare 2 players on the PlayStation 3 have had their stats hacked or completely deleted.
-Infinity Ward replied that their advice was to play in private games, waiting for Sony to fix the problems on the platform side, saying that they could not patch the security problem themselves.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Modern Warfare 2 with "Action Game of the Year" and "Outstanding Achievement in Online Gameplay", along with receiving nominations for "Game of the Year" and outstanding achievement in "Animation", "Art Direction", "Game Design", "Original Music Composition", "Sound Design", and "Visual Engineering".